tgstation/common_core/The Moths.md

 When moths tell the story however, there's a minor change.
 They hear them.
 They claim that the natives somehow echo their voice in a more primitive form of moffic.
 It rings through their minds, yet that's as far as they go.
 No moth has been able to establish a manner to communicate with these natives, let alone find them.
 All they say is that the echoing grows louder as they come nearer, and when they're closeby they can hear the echoes of their victims screaming in agony.

 The rest of the crewmembers claim not to hear the echoing madness.
-Instead they claim that the most paralyzing aspect of the natives is the rotten stench that follows them.
+Instead they claim that the most paralyzing aspect of the natives is the _smell._

 ***